Nassau Yacht Charters

 The Straw Market

 Straw vending is one of the country’s oldest industries, and the Straw Market on Nassau’s Bay Street attracts visitors from around the world.
 Here you’ll find thousands of handmade Bahamian crafts, gifts, and souvenirs.
 Shop for straw hats, bags and mats, or conch shell jewelry and wood carvings.
-It’s a great place to buy gifts for your friends and family back home, or a little something for yourself as a reminder of your trip to the Bahamas.
-Everything is reasonably priced, and vendors welcome a bit of bargaining from shoppers.
+It’s a great place to buy gifts for your friends and family back home, or to purchase a little something for yourself as a reminder of your trip to the Bahamas.
+You’ll find the market to be reasonably priced, and vendors welcome a bit of bargaining from shoppers.

 The Queen’s Staircase